Get Maintouch

 That last part matters.
 AI chatbots cite content that's unique and factual.
 When you use actual customer language from sales recordings and real product specs, you create content that stands out in both search and AI responses.

 Backlinks work the same way for both channels.
-We identify pages within striking distance and autonomously procure backlinks to build authority signals that help you rank in Google and get cited by ChatGPT.
+We identify pages within striking distance and autonomously build backlinks to create authority signals that help you rank in Google and get cited by ChatGPT.

 Final Thoughts on the Future of Search Optimization